 Everything was very cordial until then he abruptly flipped and started unfairly slandering us (not all that different than the precedent he had demonstrated with Josh Barnett for 4 years prior).
 We had to go so far as serve him a cease and desist for libel/slander.
-He seemed to have a bad combination of not understanding the basics of the business (e.g. he thought he could take our title and start his own promotion.
-Even my 6 year old understands that the championship belt stays with the promotion and that champions must defend or be stripped) combined with unreliable and unprofessional behavior.
+He seemed to have a bad combination of not understanding the basics of the business, e.g. he thought he could take our title to start his own promotion (even my 6 year old understands that the championship belt stays with the promotion and that champions must defend or be stripped) combined with unreliable and unprofessional behavior.

-Before the title was vacated Curran asked to wrestle Gordon Ryan who, like Leduc, has serious grappling accolades but quoted us $6k to show.
+Before the title was vacated Curran asked to wrestle Gordon Ryan who quoted us $6k to show.
 As a start-up we simply didn’t have that much in our budget so we started scouting for someone with a similar style as Gordon but that wouldn’t destroy our budget.
-Several independent sources highly recommended Starlord so we signed him.
-Unfortunately, after committing to Starlord, the grand prix winner refused to wrestle him and ghosted us.
+Several independent sources highly recommended Starlord so we asked him and he quickly accepted.

 It was highly unprofessional and jeopardized what all of us, in-the-ring and behind-the-scenes sacrificed and worked very hard for.
-To honor our agreement with Leduc to wrestle for the title, we then approached the game Brandon Ruiz, who accepted in a heartbeat (maybe faster, lol).
-Anyway, the booking was made, all as a result of trying book a very tough challenger.
-Murphy’s law must have been in effect.
-We liked Curran for the short time we had direct dealings with him but he seems like a troubled young man in some ways and until he gets that sorted and can make amends there is absolutely no reason to put our efforts to see to top-tier grappling talent compete under our NHB CACC rules in jeopardy by trying to work with him again.
+We liked Curran for the short time we had direct dealings with him but he seems like a troubled young man in some ways and until he gets that sorted and can make amends there is absolutely no reason for us to put our efforts to see to top-tier grappling talent compete under our NHB CACC rules in jeopardy by trying to work with him again.
 We sincerely do wish him the best in his future endeavors.

 As a business seeking sustainability and growth, it’s important for us to draw as many fans and sell as many tickets as possible.
 We’ve learned our lessons, some the hard way, and we’re doing the very best we can (which I think is pretty good especially if you see the caliber of athletes on our roster ((https://www.kingofcatchwrestling.com/athletes), the PPVtech, branding, etc. that we’re bringing to the grappling vertical).